iron-meteor/iron-router/Guide.md

   this.render('PageTwo');
 });
 ```
+When the application first loads at the root url `/` the first route will run
+and the template named "Home" will be rendered to the page.

+If the user clicks the `Page One` link, the url in the browser will change to
+'/one' and the second route will run, rendering the 'PageOne' template.

+Likewise, if the user clicks the `Page Two` link, the url in the browser will
+change to '/two' and the third route will run, rendering the 'PageTwo' template.

+Even though the url is changing in the browser, since these are client-side
+routes, the browser doesn't need to make requests to the server.

 ### Using JavaScript
 You can navigate to a given url, or even a route name, from JavaScript using the